dwdii/DNScymbal/README.md

 DNScymbal
 =========
-DNScymbal is a simple Windows tray app which updates DNSimple DNS record with your dynamic IP address.
+DNScymbal is a simple Windows tray app which updates a DNSimple DNS record with your dynamic IP address.
 It uses a property sheet for configuration as shown below:

 ![DNScymbal Properties](/dwdii/DNScymbal/blob/master/readme/DnsCymbalProperties.png?raw=true "DNScymbal Properties")